acapozucca/devops/pipeline/s3-automate-deploy/README.md

 *Notes:*<br>
 - The directory `/home/vagrant/stage` is the target place to deploy the file
-- A ssh key pair has to be set among `integration-server` and `stage-vm` for vagrant user.
+- A ssh key pair has to be set between `integration-server` and `stage-vm` for vagrant user.
 This allows not to enter password when connecting through ssh.

 5.1.
 Create script